Bylaws

 ARTICLE I: DEFINITIONS AND PURPOSES

 1. Name.
-As provided in its articles of incorporation, this corporation is known as the Network of Schools of Public Policy, Affairs, and Administration, referred to hereinafter as the Association.
+As provided in its articles of incorporation, this corporation is known as the Network of Schools of Public Policy, Affairs, and Administration, referred to hereinafter as the Network.
 The corporation was created on February 23, 1977, as a District of Columbia nonprofit corporation, under the name National Association of Schools of Public Affairs and Administration.
-By a vote of the membership on October 19, 2012, the name was officially changed to Network of Schools of Public Policy, Affairs, and Administration.
+By a vote of the membership on October 19, 2012, the name was officially changed to Network of Schools of Public Policy, Affairs, and Administration, and the trade name of NASPAA was retained.
 To the extent there may be any conflict between the articles of incorporation and these bylaws, the articles of incorporation shall govern.

 2. Purpose.
-The Association is organized exclusively for charitable, scientific, educational and literary purposes, including but not limited to improving education for public affairs and administration through common action by its member institutions.
+The Network is organized exclusively for charitable, scientific, educational, and literary purposes, including—but not limited to—advancing education in public policy, public affairs, and public administration through collaboration among member institutions worldwide.

 3. Means.
-The means by which the Association will advance its purposes include:
+The Network will advance its purposes through the following means:

-A. promoting cooperation among member institutions and between member institutions and institutions with similar purposes in other countries;
+A. promoting cooperation among and between member institutions in the United States and international institutions with similar purposes;

 B. providing services to member institutions;

-C. encouraging curricular development and innovation in education and providing a forum for the discussion of educational issues;
+C. promoting curricular development and innovation in public affairs education while serving as a forum for dialogue on best practice;

 D. developing appropriate standards for educational programs and reviewing the quality of programs;

-F. representing to government and other institutions the objectives and needs of education for public affairs and administration;
+F. serving as a representative voice to government and institutional stakeholders on the objectives and needs of education in public administration, public policy, public affairs, nonprofit management, and allied disciplines;

 H. receiving grants and entering into contracts;

-J. encouraging the maintenance of high standards of conduct in public life.
+J. encouraging high standards of conduct in public life.

 4. Scope of the Field.
-The Association understands the field of public affairs and administration to encompass the following:
+The Network understands the field of public affairs and administration to encompass the following:

-A. public administration, public policy, and public management;
+A. public administration, public policy, public management, public affairs, nonprofit management, and related disciplines;

-5. Character of the Association.
-The Association is a nonprofit corporation and will advance its goals by non-partisan means.
-No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation (except as otherwise permitted by Section 501(h) of the Internal Revenue Code ("Code"), and in any corresponding laws of the District of Columbia), and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements concerning) any political campaign on behalf of or in opposition to any candidate for public office.
-Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from federal income tax under Section 501(c)(3) of the Code, or (b) by a corporation contributions to which are deductible under Section 170(c)(2) of the Code.
-The Association will take positions on public issues only within the scope of its professional competence and purpose as defined above.
-Such expressions will state the Association's position and not necessarily the position of individual member institutions.
+5. Character of the Network.
+Based in the United States, the Network is a nonprofit corporation that advances its goals through non-partisan means.
+No substantial part of the activities of the corporation shall be direct political advocacy, or otherwise attempting to influence legislation (except as otherwise permitted by Section 501(h) of the Internal Revenue Code ("Code"), and in any corresponding laws of the District of Columbia), and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements concerning) any political campaign on behalf of or in opposition to any candidate for public office.
+Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted by (a) a corporation exempt from federal income tax under Section 501(c)(3) of the Code, or (b) corporate contributions that are deductible under Section 170(c)(2) of the Code.
+The Network will take positions on public issues only within the scope of its professional competence and purpose as defined above.
+Such expressions will state the Network’s position and not necessarily the position of individual member institutions.

 ARTICLE II: MEMBERSHIP

 1. Member Institutions.
-Membership in the Association shall be open to appropriately designated academic units (e.g., colleges, schools, divisions, departments, programs, centers, institutes) within institutions of higher education which have been accredited by regional accrediting bodies or their equivalent, which have a substantial commitment to the purpose of the Association and which have organized separately identified curricula leading to:
+Membership in the Network shall be open to academic units (e.g., colleges, schools, divisions, departments, programs, centers, institutes) within institutions of higher education that are accredited by national or regional accrediting bodies (or their recognized equivalents), that demonstrate a substantial commitment to the purposesof the Network, and that offer organized, separately identified curricula leading to academic degrees or credentials in public administration, public policy, public affairs, nonprofit management, or closely related fields:

-A. professional graduate degrees in public affairs and administration; or
+A. professional graduate degrees in public administration, public policy, public affairs, nonprofit and related fields; or

-B. baccalaureate degrees in which professional education for public affairs and administration is a major component; or
+B. baccalaureate degrees in which professional education for public administration, public policy, public affairs, nonprofit and related fields; or

-C. pre-baccalaureate degrees in public affairs and administration.
+C. pre-baccalaureate degrees in public administration, public policy, public affairs, nonprofit and related fields.

 2. Separate Memberships.
-Membership in the Association may be held by more than one academic unit within a single institution of higher education provided each unit offers a distinct program and degree in public affairs and administration and each assumes the full duties of membership, including the payment of dues.
+Membership in the Network may be held by more than one academic unit within a single institution of higher education provided each unit offers a distinct program and degree in public administration, public policy, public affairs, nonprofit and related fields and each assumes the full duties of membership, including the payment of dues.

 3. Associate Members.
-Associate membership shall be open to foreign academic degree-granting institutions, agencies of government, corporations, foundations, professional associations, academic institutions offering non-degree programs, independent research or training organizations, and other non-academic organizations that subscribe to the purpose of the Association.
+Associate membership shall be open to academic degree-granting institutions moving towards full membership, government agencies, corporations, foundations, professional associations, academic institutions offering non-degree programs, independent research or training organizations, and other non-academic organizations that subscribe to the purpose of the Network.

 5. Principal Representatives.
-Each member or associate member shall designate a principal representative who will be its primary channel of communication to and from the Association and who will be responsible for facilitating participation in Association activities by other personnel from the member institution.
-The principal representative shall, either in person or by designated alternate from the same institution, cast the member institution's vote on all matters on which the organization is entitled to vote.
+Each member or associate member shall designate a principal representative who will be responsible for communication to and from the Network and also responsible for facilitating participation in Network activities by other personnel from the member institution.
+The principal representative shall, either in person or by a designated alternate from the same institution, cast the member institution's vote on all matters on which the organization is entitled to vote.

 6. Eligibility for Membership.
 Decisions on the eligibility of particular applicants for membership or associate membership shall be made by the Executive Council.
 The Executive Council may terminate the membership of particular organizations for nonconformity with the requirements and duties of membership, including the payment of dues.